ToanBm/VOI-node-testnet/README.md

 goal account import
 ```
 - Type your recovery mnemonic below:
-16. display your new account’s mnemonic, use this command:
+### 15. display your new account’s mnemonic, use this command:
 ```Bash
 echo -ne "\nEnter your voi address: " && read addr &&\
 goal account export -a $addr
 ```
-17. Generate your participation keys : nhập 8000000
+### 16. Generate your participation keys: Type 8000000
 ```Bash
 getaddress() {
   if [ "$addr" == "" ]; then echo -ne "\nNote: Completing this will remember your address until you log out. "; else echo -ne "\nNote: Using previously entered address. "; fi; echo -e "To forget the address, press Ctrl+C and enter the command:\n\tunset addr\n";